ttdm/Symphonium/README.md

 ### How to compile

-It's a QT Creator project so you will QT creator for your plaform.
+It's pretty simple : It's a QT Creator project so you will QT Creator for your plaform.

-Then Synphonium.pro might needs some editing. :
+And that's all.
+All the others libraries are shipped (as sources or .Lib) with the project.

+So you only need to open the project file (.pro) with QT Creator and then you can build and run with Ctrl+R

+Compilation options, directly by editing the Symphonium.pro file :
 - line 20-28, you get to choose the MIDI input/output library you will use and to link it.
 - By default, it will select ALSA for linux (and link it); and WindowsMM for windows.
-The mac setup doesnt link to any library since i'm no mac user and i don't know what to link.
 You can also, if you want, switch to JACK when using linux.
 - Here is the list of all possibilities and the constants to define : Linux (ALSA & JACK), Macintosh OS X (CoreMIDI & JACK), and Windows (Multimedia Library) using the following constant : WINDOWS_MM, MACOSX_CORE, LINUX_ALSA, UNIX_JACK.

-It does compile using the 2 default options, hopefully, it should also compile when switching for the other 2 and proprely linking the libs.
+It does compile using the 3 default options, I never tested it with JACK.

 -----------------------------------------------